 Want to increase organic search traffic to your website?
 You’re in luck!
 There are some essential Google Analytics SEO hacks that you can use to give your traffic a bump.

 Google Analytics is one of the best SEO measurement tools.
-If you know how to use it for SEO, It can really give you some awesome insights into how to optimize your website to drive more organic search traffic.
+If you know how to use Google Analytics for SEO, It can really give you some awesome insights into how to optimize your website to drive more organic search traffic.

 In this article, we’ll show you our top 9 Google Analytics SEO hacks to increase your organic traffic.